RickIsGone/tungsten/README.md

 }
 ```

-Like in java you can return arrays by doing:
+Like in Java, you can return arrays by doing:

 ```c++
 Int[] myfunction() {